 the documentation.
 Lineage Forms are provided on the Website.

-rely on member contributions for our Society operations and we plan to build
+We rely on member contributions for our Society operations and we plan to

-our endowment in connection with the 800th Anniversary of the sealing of
+build our endowment in connection with the 800th Anniversary of

-Magna Charta.
-We hope you will consider contributions, including
+the sealing of Magna Charta.
+We hope you will consider contributions,

-contributions of appreciated securities.
-Our Society is a public charity
+including contributions of appreciated securities.
+Our Society is a public

-continue to significantly increase our e-mail list.
-To those of you who are
+We continue to significantly increase our e-mail list.
+To those of you who

-new to our list we welcome you to receive our Electronic Newsletter and hope
+are new to our list we welcome you to receive our Electronic Newsletter and

-that you will find our Society and our mission to be interesting.
-Since the
+hope that you will find our Society and our mission to be interesting.
+Since

-primary mission of our Society is to develop awareness of Magna Charta, we
+the primary mission of our Society is to develop awareness of Magna Charta,

 our e-mail address list.
 We particularly wish to include those who are